PassCore/guide/README.md

 ## How does Passcore work?

 In some ways, passcore is a digest algorithm.
-It combines three strings into one, and keep it with high strength.
+It combines three strings into one, and keep it with a high strength.
 Each part will influence the result completely.

 ```text
 Master Key    ─┐